Amazing Herb No Home Should Be Without

 The Ancient Greeks used thyme sprigs to preserve wine and fruit.
-Pliny the Elder, a first century Roman author, naturalist and philosopher, used thyme to preserve meat.
+Pliny the Elder, a first-century Roman author, naturalist, and philosopher, used thyme to preserve meat.
 It has even been said that this herb was sprinkled on sacrificial animals to make them more appealing to the gods.

-Prior to the introduction of modern day refrigeration and food safety laws, thyme was often added to recipes to prevent spoilage and food borne disease.
+Prior to the introduction of modern-day refrigeration and food safety laws, thyme was often added to recipes to prevent spoilage and foodborne disease.

-Sadly, in modern society processed and fast foods are a staple in many peoples diets and these foods come chock full of artificial preservatives that pose a number of serious health risks including hyperactivity and an increased risk of cancer and cardiovascular disease.
-It does seem, however, that as research continues to provide evidence that a longer shelf life may mean a shortened lifespan for those consuming the preservative laced foods, there is a regained interest in going back to more natural means of preservation.
+Sadly, in modern society processed and fast foods are a staple in many people’s diets and these foods come chock full of artificial preservatives that pose a number of serious health risks including hyperactivity and an increased risk of cancer and cardiovascular disease.
+It does seem, however, that as research continues to provide evidence that longer shelf life may mean a shortened lifespan for those consuming the preservative laced foods, there is a regained interest in going back to more natural means of preservation.

-As reported in Food Science and Technology International, “Thyme oil showed a promising inhibitory activity even at low concentrations, thus revealing its potential as a natural preservative in food products against several causal agents of food borne diseases and food spoilage.”
+As reported in Food Science and Technology International, “Thyme oil showed a promising inhibitory activity even at low concentrations, thus revealing its potential as a natural preservative in food products against several causal agents of foodborne diseases and food spoilage.”

-A 2009 American Chemical Society presentation provided research data surrounding so-called “killer spices” or “essential oil pesticides” that pose less risk to human and animal health than all of the chemical laden conventional pesticides.
-It appears that the oil of thyme, along with rosemary, clove and mint, is proving to be successful at controlling garden pests, and that pests are less likely to develop resistance to these natural extracts than they are to their conventional counterparts.
+A 2009 American Chemical Society presentation provided research data surrounding so-called “killer spices” or “essential oil pesticides” that pose less risk to human and animal health than all of the chemical-laden conventional pesticides.
+It appears that the oil of thyme, along with rosemary, clove, and mint, is proving to be successful at controlling garden pests, and that pests are less likely to develop resistance to these natural extracts than they are to their conventional counterparts.

 Infusing your favorite olive oil with a few sprigs of thyme makes a great flavored cooking or dipping oil.

 Try this Sweet Onion and Thyme Pasta Salad—it makes a great meal or side dish on a warm summer evening!
-The earthy taste and aroma of thyme compliments the tomatoes and sweet onion making this pasta salad a standout!
+The earthy taste and aroma of thyme complement the tomatoes and sweet onion making this pasta salad a standout!

 - 8-10 ounces uncooked pasta of choice (brown rice pasta pictured as a gluten free option)